 From 1973, he entirely devoted himself to his erotic drawings.
 He was the first gay artist to break the erotic codes of gay culture of the time.
 In his

 At the time of the Aids, his eroticism was often blamed and accused of playing the virus game.
 The artist refuted that view and advocated his hedonistic vision of life.

 His posterity is undeniable with his works part of the permanent collections of the MOMA in New York.
 Its erotic heroes with huge c*** are being declined in all possible forms in the shops of Helsinki.
 A nice souvenir to bring back to Granny.

 Since 2014, the Finnish Post has transposed his works on stamps.

 Gay Sauna in Helsinki

-Finally, Helsinki is a strategical position to visit Scandinavia and Baltic countries, as it is only a few hours trip by car to enjoy fascinating and gay-friendly Baltic cities such as Vilnius or Tallinn.
+Finally, Helsinki is a strategical position to visit Scandinavia and Baltic countries.
+It is only a few hours trip by car to enjoy fascinating and gay-friendly Baltic cities such as Vilnius or Tallinn.
 And now that you are used to the cold, you can as well consider a trip to Warsaw, Helsinki, Berlin or even Oslo and Stockholm.
-Or get crazy and fly to Iceland.
+Or get crazy and fly to Iceland, Moscow or Saint-Petersburg.